BartMassey/grading-tools/README.md

 * `sound-clipped/`: Checkers for Sound `clipped` homework.
 * `grade-rust.py`: General sanity checker for Rust crates.

+## Grading Rust Programs

+Use

+    python3 <grading-tools>/grade-rust.py -t <grading-tools>/rust-rsa

+where `<grading-tools>` is the path to this repo.

 Note that `grade-rust.py` will potentially edit the Rust project directory that it is run in to add tests.
+Use the `-c` flag to `grade-rust.py` to have the student work git-committed before and after these edits.